Generative pre-trained transformer: Emergent abilities

-Sometimes domain-specificity is accomplished via software plug-ins or add-ons.
-For example, several different companies have developed particular plugins that interact directly with OpenAI's ChatGPT interface, and Google Workspace has available add-ons such as "GPT for Sheets and Docs" – which is reported to aid use of spreadsheet functionality in Google Sheets.
+Emergent abilities refer to capabilities that appear in large language models only when they reach a certain scale and are not present in smaller versions of the same models.
+These abilities are considered "emergent" because they arise as model size, training data, and compute increase.

+Examples of emergent abilities include multi-step reasoning, in-context learning (the ability to perform tasks based on examples provided in prompts without additional training), and improved performance on complex language and reasoning benchmarks.

+Research suggests that these capabilities do not scale linearly, but instead appear once models exceed certain thresholds in size and training scale.

+This phenomenon has influenced the development of larger GPT models and contributed to their increased effectiveness across a wide range of tasks.

 Brand issues

+OpenAI claims "GPT" to be its own branding, citing its association with ChatGPT and its model versions' designations.

 OpenAI, which created the first generative pre-trained transformer (GPT) in 2018, asserted in 2023 that "GPT" should be regarded as a brand of OpenAI.
 In April 2023, OpenAI revised the brand guidelines in its terms of service to indicate that other businesses using its API to run their AI services would no longer be able to include "GPT" in such names or branding.
 In May 2023, OpenAI engaged a brand management service to notify its API customers of this policy, although these notifications stopped short of making overt legal claims (such as allegations of trademark infringement or demands to cease and desist).
 As of November 2023, OpenAI still prohibits its API licensees from naming their own products with "GPT", but it has begun enabling its ChatGPT Plus subscribers to make "custom versions of ChatGPT" called GPTs on the OpenAI site.
-OpenAI's terms of service says that its subscribers may use "GPT" in the names of these, although it's "discouraged".
+OpenAI's terms of service says that its subscribers may use "GPT" in the names of these, although it is "discouraged".

 Relatedly, OpenAI has applied to the United States Patent and Trademark Office (USPTO) to seek domestic trademark registration for the term "GPT" in the field of AI.
 OpenAI sought to expedite handling of its application, but the USPTO declined that request in April 2023.
-In May 2023, the USPTO responded to the application with a determination that "GPT" was both descriptive and generic.
-As of November 2023, OpenAI continues to pursue its argument through the available processes.
-Regardless, failure to obtain a registered U.S. trademark does not preclude some level of common-law trademark rights in the U.S. and trademark rights in other countries.
+In May 2023, the USPTO rejected OpenAI's trademark application, determining that "GPT" was both descriptive and generic.